michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 1. AND when Jeshu had finished all these discourses, he said to his disciples,

-2. You know not that after two days is the Petzcha,Passover. and the Son of man is delivered up to be crucified.
+2. You know not that after two days is the Petzcha,

 3. Then assembled the chief priests, and the scribes, and the elders of the people, in the hall of the chief of the priests, who was called Kaiapha.